AlexiZ/numerology/README.md

 ```
 - Done

-## Dev
+## Pro-tip for developers
-Add a pre-commit hook with this script to automatically update :
+Add a pre-commit hook with this script to automatically update pages' shared footer :
 ```bash
 #!/bin/bash